maxhumber/Sankey/README.md

             .frame(height: 400)
     }
 }

+#Preview {
+    UsageExampleView()
+        .preferredColorScheme(.dark)
+}
 ```

 <img src="Images/usage.png" alt="usage" width="200px">

+You can find additional examples in the [Examples App](Examples/ExamplesApp.swift)

-#### ⚠️ A Note About 1.0
+#### ⚠️ v1.0

-Was previously supported by Google Charts and only worked while connected to the internet.
-Interactivity has been deprecated, so has instantiation by just array of SankeyLinks.
+`Sankey` was previously supported by [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/sankey) and as a consequence only worked while connected to the Internet.
+Because of the migration to D3 interactivity has been deprecated, so has instantiation by just array of `SankeyLink`.

 If you need old support you can just use SPM to target v1.0 or v1.0.1.
 But I have tried to keep a lot of backwards compatibility.
-For example the old quick start (link) will render, but probably not how you might expect it to because I've radically changed out colours are handled.
+For example the old [Quickstart](https://github.com/maxhumber/Sankey/blob/1.0.1/README.md#quickstart) will render, but probably not how you might expect it to because I've radically changed out colours are handled.

+But this new version is a lot better.
+Supports Dark Mode.
+And works offline!